joshsunshine/al-folio/_pages/about.md

 I have broad research interests at the intersection of programming languages and human-computer interaction.
 I am particularly interested in better understanding of the factors that influence the usability of reusable software components.

 I am fortunate to work with amazing students.
-See my [teaching and advising page](./teaching/) for details.
+See my [advising page](./advising/) for details.

 I direct the [Research Experience for Undergraduates in interdisciplinary Software Engineering (REUSE)](https://reuse.cs.cmu.edu/) program with [Charlie Garrod](https://www.cs.cmu.edu/~charlie/) and [Claire Le Goues](https://clairelegoues.com/).
 The program provides an opportunity for a diverse cohort of undergraduates from school across the country to spend the summer working with the world's leading computer scientists.
 Students conduct research in a broad range of areas, including: collaboration and teams, computational statistics, computer architecture, diagrams and visualization, data mining and analysis, embedded systems, human-computer interaction, networking, privacy, program synthesis, program repair, programming languages, security, software architecture, societal computing, software requirements, and testing.